-Written by Ryan on Thursday the 28th of March 2019.
+Written by Active Minds on Thursday the 28th of March 2019.

 As a family member of someone living with dementia, introducing activities to the Easter get-together is a good way to help engage your loved one, give them focus and help the entire family interact in a positive and fun way.

 Here are some Easter activity ideas to help get you started:

 Hide a selection of large, brightly coloured eggs (see activity on how to decorate an egg) around a garden or local park.
 Give everyone a basket for them to put their eggs into, and ask them to start the hunt, working together to help your loved one find as many as possible.

 The hunt helps to encourage light exercise and help your loved one get a sense of achievement.
 If your loved one has mobility limitations, they may not want to take part in the hunt, and choose to simply enjoy sitting outside in the fresh air and watching the activity take place.